 The ayahuasca phenomena has swept the world and there are hundreds of places one can go to experience this medicine.
 There are a variety of approaches to holding retreats, from staying with simple, traditional practices, incorporating the teachings and practices of Buddhism and Hinduism, to 5 star health spas that include ayahuasca ceremonies in their offerings.
 These all have value, and the Hummingbird has its own approach to running an ayahuasca retreat.

 With this wide variety, the retreat experience from one place to another can be quite different.
-Yet at most places, the ayahuasca ceremony itself will have some consistent patterns, and the types of subjective experiences people will fall into a similar, but very broad range of possibilities.
+Yet at most places, the ayahuasca ceremony itself will have some consistent patterns.
+The subjective experiences people have fall into a similar, yet broad range of possibilities.

 People usually feels a sense of apprehension or nervousness before drinking ayahuasca.
 This is normal as we cannot predict what will happen when we drink ayahuasca.
 It will be different each time.

 When we come to the mesa to drink, pick up the cup and mentally state the intention for the night’s ceremony, asking mother ayahuasca to bring the healing and teaching we have come for, then drink.
 Many are surprised by how pleasant it tastes, a mild sweetness.
 Our ayahuasca is cooked with Huambisa, and is much easier to drink than that cooked with Chacruna.
 The taste is often compared to red wine, a dark beer such as porter or stout, even Jägermeister.
 After drinking we may feel it clearly in our stomach.
 An unusual sensation and perhaps some mild nausea.
 This will pass in 5-15 minutes.
 As the medicine begins to take effect we may experience a glow in the body, a tingling sensation, energy beginning to move.